OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

       used.
 The rationale is for example when transforming between a national ProjectedCRS and a world-scope GeographicCRS to use the are of use of this ProjectedCRS to select the appropriate datum shifts.
-    - how the area of use of the candidate transformations and the desired are of used (either explicitly or implicitly defined, as explained above) are compared.
+    - how the area of use of the candidate transformations and the desired area of use (either explicitly or implicitly defined, as explained above) are compared.
 By default, only transformations whose area of use is fully contained in the desired area of use are selected.
 It is also possible to relax this test by specifying that only an intersection test must be used.